When you're installing a new wireless network, there's a lot of variables and decisions you need to make, right out of the gate.

 Typically we use a schema such as :

 It's a nice short name with the ability to number up to 10,000 APs uniquely.
 Upper or lower case is your choice, but upper generally looks good.
-The fields can be split as:

 Don't forget to allocate the numbers in blocks though for each building and floor!